 - 1. Set all the control levers in neutral. - 2.
 Remove both the propeller shafts from the transmission to the front axle assembly and from the transmission to the pillow block.
-(Transmission to the optional midmount bearing, machine having optional back-up brake).

 IMPORTANT: Note the correct assembly of the propeller shafts before removing them.
 Reassemble them in the same position.
 (The tubular end is always the driving end.)
 Do not separate the two ends of the assembly due to the wear pattern and balancing characteristics.
 Wire the spider and bearing assemblies to the propeller shaft flanges and wrap the assemblies in a lint free cloth.